bohlinger/wavy/docs/tutorials_sat_download.rst

 .. code-block:: bash

-   $ ./wavyDownload.py -h
+   $ ./wavyDownload.py --help

 or:
 .. code-block:: bash

-   $ ./wavyQuick.py -h
+   $ ./wavyQuick.py --help

 The help-message displayed would give you, among other information, the following options: